 Decide on a skill category layout

 In addition to describing the tasks and responsibilities of the roles you have played in the past, you can also weave in your experience.
-List of skills always need to put separately on a resume.
+List of skills always needs to put separately on a resume.

 The “keyword” skills you include in your biography and cover letters will help your job application materials be selected by automated parsing systems employers often use to select applicants for interviews.
 You should also be prepared to mention your most relevant skills during the job interview.